 A must visit place for birders

-If you’re really into birding you will definitely want to visit.
+If you’re really into birding you will definitely want to visit the Canopy Tower.
 If you’re kind of ho-hum about birding, it’s still a worthwhile experience.
 There is a magic in the rain-forest and it really is a treat to be up in the canopy looking eye to eye with the birds.

 Bring a book or two and relax in a hammock.
 Take a guided excursion or two and learn a few things.
 And be prepared to be wowed by the birds you see.